DenehaOleksiy/engineering-interviews/problems/Puzzle.md

 At a payments processing company, optimizing incoming and outgoing payments is a type of fee optimization.

-Below, we have a list of incoming and outgoing payments.
+Below, we have a list of the incoming payments that we optimized as outgoing payments.

 The outgoing payments are lump sums comprised of the some of the incoming payments.

-Write an algorithm that will show me for each outgoing amount which incoming amounts it is comprised of.
+Write an algorithm that will show **for each outgoing amount which incoming amounts it is comprised of**.

-Please let us know if there are any potential issues with your solution.
+Identify any potential issues with your solution.

 Incoming amounts: